marcelmaatkamp/android-serial-monitor/README.md

 # Usage

-Connect an android device with USB and issue 'up' aftet which the application will be build and uploaded to the device.
+Connect an android device with USB and issue
 ```
 docker-compose up
 ```
+which will build and upload the application to the connected device.